samayo/bulletproof/README.md

 ##### Which file should I touch? oO
 The class has only two files, `confiMe.php` to apply your configuration, and `seowrapper.php` is the main class.
-All configuration takes place in `configMe.php` ( [configMe.php]( https://github.com/Eritrea/seoWrapper/blob/master/src/configMe.php) )
+All configuration takes place in  ( [configMe.php]( https://github.com/Eritrea/seoWrapper/blob/master/src/configMe.php) )

 ###### Declaring static pages